danielkulenkamp/screening-react-guide/README.md

 	pip3 install fabric netifaces scapy numpy patchwork

+Make sure that you are either using a shared Python installation for all nodes, or that you install the dependencies locally on all of the nodes before continuing.

+Now, make sure to clone this repository to a location that is /shared/ by all of the nodes.
+In our case, we used our project folder (for example, `/groups/wall2-ilabt-iminds-be/YOUR-PROJECT-FOLDER/`) to make sure that the repo was available to all nodes.

 Once the python dependencies are installed, the driver extension to enable REACT needs to be compiled.
 From the GitHub repo folder, execute the following:

 	cd driver-extension